 Can you tell me about your history?
 Did Aerosmith, Phish, and Bonnie Raitt really play The Stone Church, or is that just a myth?

 Is The Stone Church just a concert venue?

 NO!
-Along with being a music venue, we are also a restaurant, bar, and function hall.
-We have one large room that serves all of these purposes.
-On many days, our music does not start until 9pm, so you can come in and grab a meal and a drink before the music starts!
-Many of our shows are not ticketed (free of charge), so you can stay well into the music after eating.
-If a show is ticketed, we usually go around an hour before showtime and ask people who aren’t paying for the show to please plan to head out after they finish their food and drink.
+Along with being a music venue, we are also a restaurant, lounge, and function hall.
+We have our main floor room that serves all of these purposes.
+We have also opened the Ballroom on the second floor.
+On many days, our music does not start until 9pm, so you can come in and grab a meal and a beverage of your choice before the music starts.
+Typically, our weekday shows are free of charge, so you can stay well into the music after eating.
+For our ticketed shows, we go around about an hour before showtime and ask people who aren’t paying for the show to please plan to head out after they finish their meals.

 Where can I park?
 Are there areas where I can’t park?
 Can I leave my car overnight?

-We encourage you not to drive if you have been drinking.
-If this means that you need to leave your car overnight in our lot, please just tell one of the bartenders that you plan to do so.
-We will give you until 9am the next morning to move your car.
-We do tow cars that have been parked for more than a day, cars that are in our lot during posted outdoor events, cars that are parked blocking our dumpster, and especially cars that are parked in our lot during snowstorms.
+We absolutely encourage you not to drive if you have been drinking.
+UBER and LIFT are readily available.
+If you want to leave your car overnight in our lot, please just tell one of the bartenders that you plan to do so.
+We do tow cars that have been parked for more than a day, cars that are in our lot during posted outdoor events, cars that are parked blocking our dumpster, and cars that are parked in our lot during snowstorms.

-Please be respectful of the parking lots and do not leave trash in them.
-Please do not park your car with any part of it hanging over onto Granite St. We know that it doesn’t look like much of a road, but the police do come by to check, and they will tow you.
+Please do not park your car with any part of it over the white line on Granite St. We know that it doesn’t look like much of a road, but the police do come by to check, and they will ticket cars that might impede emergency vehicles.
 Also, please don’t park in the small paved lot across the street from our main dirt lot.
-That’s permitted parking for an apartment building, and your car will be towed at all hours.
+It’s not ours.

 Are you handicapped accessible?